Moral absolutism

 Moral absolutism is a metaethical view that some or even all actions are intrinsically right or wrong, regardless of context or consequence.

 Comparison with other ethical theories

 Moral absolutism is not the same as moral universalism.
-Universalism holds merely that what is right or wrong is independent of custom or opinion (as opposed to moral relativism), but not necessarily that what is right or wrong is sometimes independent of context or consequences (as in absolutism).
+Universalism holds merely that what is right or wrong is independent of custom or opinion (as opposed to moral relativism), but not necessarily that what is right or wrong is independent of context or consequences (as in absolutism).
 Louis Pojman gives the following definitions to distinguish the two positions of moral absolutism and objectivism: